 At BSM we aim to both challenge and enrich all students' mathematical skills and understanding.
-Alongside IGCSE Mathematics, students in Set I can also study Additional Mathematics.
+Alongside IGCSE Mathematics, students in the accelerated group can also study Additional Mathematics.
 The aim of this is to provide more able students the opportunity to prepare for Higher Level Mathematics at IB.
-The decision as to whether students will be entered for the IGCSE Additional Mathematics paper, which consists of two calculator papers, will be based on their mock examination in Year II.
+The decision as to whether students will be entered for the IGCSE Additional Mathematics paper, which consists of two calculator papers, will be based on their mock examination in Year 11.

-ITALIAN A - Language and Literature
+ITALIAN A - LANGUAGE AND LITERATURE